avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 back along two branches from right to left, you will eventually reach an 'internal node' where those branches meet, further to the left in the tree.
 This internal node represents the last common ancestor of the two lineages, e.g. the last common ancestor of 7PET and Classical (red circle), which is estimated to have lived about 1880 (`Feng et al 2008`_).
-On the other hand, the last common ancestor of 7PET and ELA-3 (yellow circle) lived even longer ago, probably 10s or 100s of years before 1880.
+On the other hand, the last common ancestor of 7PET and ELA-3 (yellow circle) lived even longer ago.

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/